stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (yren10−stat6250): What is the default at the end of the DATA step will do?
 - Question (mcardoso3-stat6250):  What does an iteration of the DATA step mean?
 - Answer (mcardoso3-stat6250):  An iteration is a loop or cycle of execution, which repetitively executes statements to read data values and create observations one by one.
+-	Question (lzhao4-stat6250): What different actions will occur at the beginning and the end of the DATA step?